-MIS

-MIS

-of operations utilizing to support the value-chain functions of operations management.

-3 340 Promotional Strategy Promotions consist of advertising, sales promotion, sales, public relations, and direct marketing.
-These avenues for transmitting one's message effectively will be examined for usefulness, cost/benefit analysis, and social value.
-Students will have the opportunity to create their own promotional plans.
-350 Relationship Marketing 3 An understanding of consumer behavioral patterns is central to the discipline of marketing.
-In this course, we look at individuals and organizations 3 360 Electronic Marketing Amazon.com?
-Anything.com?
-Electronic commerce has become a common part of society, and virtually anything can be bought or sold on the internet.
-This course examines how to strategically market items electronically.
-370 Global Marketing 3 In the global economy, employees compete with other employees all over the world.
-Because of this expanded economy it is necessary to understand other parts of the world and how business is implemented.
-Students create marketing plans to market products to other countries.
-380 Marketing Strategy 3 This capstone course relates concepts learned in previous marketing certificate courses in an effort to synthesize the information and create a strategic marketing plan.
-310 3 Innovation Innovation is essential; that's the rule of business for the new millennium.
-Students will learn about product development, entrepreneurship, and different types of innovation.
-311 Innovation and Complex Systems This course introduces innovation as an essential for the new rule of business.
+MBA 610 Tools for Managerial Decision Analysis

+This course will focus on how managers think clearly and make effective decisions.

+Students will examine and apply several models of decision-making.
+Innovative, critical, emotional and futuristic thinking will be explored.
+The students will develop their own tools to become effective decision-makers.

+MBA 620 Strategic Leadership

+This course introduces students to the principal practices and the theorists of contemporary strategic thinking.
+Students will understand how leaders have strategically created and affected organizational outcomes.
+After examining the elements of a strategic planning process, students apply those principles and focus on strategic analysis of their industry and the strategic practices of the organizations in that industry.

+MBA 630 Topics in Global Management

+This course focuses on the opportunities and threats of the complex environment of international business, with an emphasis on the unique problems involved in managing international operations.
+Main topics include the relevance of the foreign economic, political, legal, and cultural environment, international market analysis, international human resource management, and import/export transactions.

+MBA 700 Strategic Leadership and Managerial Application Portfolio 4 This course introduces students to the principal practices and theorists of contemporary strategic thinking.
+Students will focus on strategic analysis of their industry and the strategic practices of the organizations in that industry.
+The MAP is a process in which students summarize, synthesize and demonstrate knowledge, skills, and competencies as organizational managers and leaders.
+Students will draw from their MBA coursework, career experiences and synthesizing activities to build a portfolio.

+MIS 301 Technology and Project Management This course will focus on two major themes: managing technology in a business environment and tools, concepts and techniques in project management.

+MKM 311 Innovation and Complex Systems This course introduces innovation as an essential for the new rule of business.
 Students will learn the framework and techniques to systematize innovation allowing them to take advantage of emerging opportunities.
 They will use the knowledge to understand how innovation affects the way we deploy resources to fulfill customer desires, viewing themselves as agents of innovation within organizations.
 Within this course of study the student will also examine the underlying dynamics, culture and change within an organizational context.

-Personal Resources: Assessment and Application 3 315 Students investigate their own past, strengths, and weaknesses in order to understand how to best create and develop personal strategic plans for 3 320 Systems Management Organizations are unique in and of themselves.
-Students will examine underlying dynamics, culture, and change within an organizational context.
-321 Marketing Innovation 4 This course is the foundation of the marketing program.
+MKM 321 Marketing Innovation

+This course is the foundation of the marketing program.
 It reviews the concepts and application-oriented framework for marketing decision-making in a dynamic environment.
 Students explore current and emerging trends within a shifting marketplace and economic landscape.
 The five P's of marketing - place, price, product, promotion and people - are the center of this module.
 The course emphasizes environmental scanning, target customers and achieving organizational objectives through the intentional and skillful blending of marketing strategies.
 Students will create their own marketing plans within this module.

-325 Business Ethics 3 Students explore their personal ethics and develop frameworks for addressing tough ethical decisions in business and in marketing.
-330 Integrated Marketing Communications 4 This course will focus on developing marketing strategy and executing diverse communication tactics that are critical for business success.
+MKM 330 Integrated Marketing Communications This course will focus on developing marketing strategy and executing diverse communication tactics that are critical for business success.
 The student develops specific targeted communications and campaigns to meet their strategic communication objectives and target markets while integrating elements to gain an appreciation for the promotion mix (personal selling, direct mail, advertising, public relations, electronic and personal selling, etc.) tactics.
 Students will create their own promotional plans as avenues for transmitting marketing messages effectively and present those to the cohort based on their overall value related to usefulness, cost/benefit analysis and social value.

-MKM 3 331 Relationship Marketing This course gives students the tools for researching consumers and markets.
-Qualitative and quantitative methods are explored.
-Students will create a marketing research plan for a product.